 Enterprise Risk Management (ERM) is a continuous process of identifying, assessing, addressing and monitoring risks at all levels of the business.
 It enables quantification and comparability of financial as well as non-financial risks.

-For further information, please read the risks and risk management section in the Annual and sustainability report 2016 (PDF 6 MB).
+For further information, please read the risks and risk management section in the Annual and sustainability report 2017 – Fossil free within one generation (PDF 6 MB).